caleblevy/funcstructs/README.rst

 Funcstructs
 ###########

-A collection of algorithms and data structures implemented in Python for exploring combinatorial problems involving endofunction structures.
+A Python library for dealing with endofunction structures.

-Tested on Python 2.7 and 3.4, PyPy 2.7 and 3.2, and Jython 2.7.
+Funcstructs has been tested on Python and PyPy versions 2.7 and 3.2+, Jython 2.7 and Pythonista for iOS.

 Data Structures